This post may contain affiliate links which won’t change your price but will share some commission.

 - Use a whole grain pasta for extra fiber and nutrition.

 - You can reduce the amount of olive oil for an even leaner meal.
-Use 1 tbsp for browning the ground turkey and then only 1 additional tbsp later in the recipe.
+Use ½ tablespoon for browning the ground turkey and then only ½ additional tablespoon later in the recipe.

 - Once you get the pasta into to boiling water, start browning your turkey.
-That will help you get dinner on the table as quickly as possible!
+That is the best way to get dinner on the table as quickly as possible!

 - Use jarred minced garlic instead of fresh.
 It's just as good in this dish and saves you the step of mincing the garlic yourself.